andreasp1994/WAD-EHealth/README.md

 Inside the root directory of the application there is a population script which populates some dummy data into the application for demonstration purposes.
 Below there are details about the data populated.

-Here is a list of the users created:
+Here is a list of the users created
 Username: jill
 Email: jill@jill.com
 Password: jill